How to get from Puerto Princesa to Port Barton

 Departure and arrival stations

-Buses operating from Puerto Princesa to Port Barton depart only from San Jose Terminal.
-A ticket costs 380 PHP ($6.80).
-You can buy your ticket at the terminal, but make sure that you are at San Jose Terminal at least an hour before the scheduled departure.
+Buses operating from Puerto Princesa to Port Barton depart only from San Isidro Bus Garage, about 4km from Puerto Princesa Airport.
+You can buy your ticket at the terminal, but make sure that you are there at least an hour before the scheduled departure.

-The arrival locations for the buses are the same, which is at the Port Barton Bus Terminal in the town centre.
+Buses arrive at the Port Barton Bus Terminal in the town centre.

 Bus schedule from Puerto Princesa to Port Barton